Trauma-Aware Port Phillip

 Our Port Phillip community

-Our community is known for its strong networks of connection and care, supported by over 200 local groups and services.
-However, like any other community, we face complex challenges.
-Some of us experience housing insecurity, discrimination, family violence, mental health issues, or the effects of trauma.
-These experiences can shape how we feel, behave, connect with others, and engage with or avoid support.
+Our community is known for its strong networks of connection and care.
+We are supported by over 200 local groups and services.
+Like any community, we face complex challenges.
+Some of us experience challenges such as housing insecurity, discrimination, mental health issues, and effects of trauma.
+These experiences can shape how we feel, behave, connect with others, and engage with services.

 Why Trauma-Aware Port Phillip?